 Does the platform already have a large, active community of contributors?
 The more users, the more likely it is that additional resources will be developed to support the platform in the future.

-Is the platform intended to be a standalone tool, or does it work with your organization's other applications?
+Is the platform intended to be a standalone tool, or does it work with your organisation's other applications?
 Consider how you'd like to use the platform and whether it will interoperate with the applications or frameworks that you'd like to use.
 For example, one framework that Azure supports is PyTorch, a Python-first deep learning framework.
 Azure also supports many other applications such as TensorFlow and Scikit-Learn, but another platform might not support the frameworks that you need.

 Learn more about Azure Machine Learning